tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问控制/最小权限原则说明_intl_en.md

 	-  resource: you must specify the resource authorized by the policy.
 A resource is described in a six-piece format.
 You can set the resource scope as the specified file (e.g., `exampleobject.jpg`) or the specified directory (e.g., `examplePrefix/*`).
 Unless it is required by your business, please do not grant any user access to all resources using the `*` wildcard.
 	-  condition: it describes the condition for the policy to take effect.
 A condition consists of operator, action key, and action value.
 A condition value may contain information such as time and IP address.

-### Least privilege guide for temporary key
+### Least privilege guide for temporary keys

-When applying for a temporary key, you can set the permission policy field [Policy] to limit the permissions to operations and resources within the specific scope.
-For more information, please see [Generating and Using Temporary Keys](https://intl.cloud.tencent.com/document/product/436/14048).
+When applying for a temporary key, you can set the `policy` field to grant limited permissions on operations and resources.
+For more information about how to generate a temporary key, please see [Generating and Using Temporary Keys](https://intl.cloud.tencent.com/document/product/436/14048).

 #### Authorization example